 This index listed all CTs found in Brook in alphabetical order according to the inscriptions on the tokens themselves.
 He also described the shape and size plus other descriptive details that were missing in Brook.
 Finally, he updated the parish names.
 For example, BK714 with the inscription CON/VETH on the obverse is listed as being from Laurencekirk (the updated name of the parish).

-No wonder that his book is hard
+No wonder that his book is hard to find -- only 100 copies printed! |

 For the collector who enjoys statistical data, Orr does not disappoint.
 In his brief introduction, he provides some helpful tidbits.
 For example, of the 1436 descriptions included in Brook, he notes that only 230 CTs show the exact name in the inscription as shown in the alphabetical listing.
 All the others show either an alternative spelling, an abbreviation, the minister's initials or something entirely different.
 He also noted that 376 minister names or initials are listed on the CTs cataloged by Brook.